sccn/sccn.github.io/others/TIPS_and_FAQ.md

 method on top of multitaper.
 It is all a matter of preference.
 I would advised using the pwelch method which is easy (you just give as an option the length of the windows and the overlap).
-Multitaper would require you to select the number of basis vector in your othogonal base and this is much less intuitive (and also has consequences on the frequency resolution you can achieve).
+Multitaper would require you to select the number of basis vector in your orthogonal base and this is much less intuitive (and also has consequences on the frequency resolution you can achieve).

-### Multitaper, FTT, wavelets for time-frequency decomposition?
+### Multitaper, FFT, wavelets for time-frequency decomposition?

-I have been using the new EELAB toolbox for the past couple of weeks, especially timef() and crossf().
+I have been using the new EEGLAB toolbox for the past couple of weeks, especially timef() and crossf().
 The multitaper method with bootstrap statistics has been giving me very nice stable results.
 Timef() with wavelets gives slightly different results, but also